 (3) Organic chemistry;

 (B) A training program conducted for the purpose of preparing individuals to practice as anesthesiologist assistants.
-If the program was completed prior to the effective date of this section, the program must have been completed at Case Western Reserve University or Emory University in Atlanta, Georgia.
-If the program is completed on or after the effective date of this section, the program must be a graduate-level program accredited by the commission on accreditation of allied health education programs or any of the commission's successor organizations.
+If the program was completed prior to May 31, 2000, the program must have been completed at case western reserve university or emory university in Atlanta, Georgia.
+If the program is completed on or after May 31, 2000, the program must be a graduate-level program accredited by the commission on accreditation of allied health education programs or any of the commission's successor organizations.
 In either case, the training program must have included at least all of the following components:

 (1) Basic sciences of anesthesia: physiology, pathophysiology, anatomy, and biochemistry.
 The courses must be presented as a continuum of didactic courses designed to teach students the foundations of human biological existence on which clinical correlations to anesthesia practice are based.